-- O explain the meaning, significance, and scope of the focus of kinesiology; - O explain the choice of kinesiology as the preferred name for the field; - O describe the diversity and inclusiveness of kinesiology; - O experience the meaning of kinesiology in your own life.
+- explain the meaning, significance, and scope of the focus of kinesiology; - explain the choice of kinesiology as the preferred name for our field; - describe the spheres of scholarly study that constitute kinesiology; - experience the meaning of kinesiology in your own life.

-CThe object of education is to prepare the young to educate themselves throughout their lives.
-ROBERT M. HUTCHINS tudies in kinesiology, or the science of human movement, not only accommodate a range of educational purposes but also have a very personal impact.
+S tudies in kinesiology, or the science of human movement, not only accommodate a range of educational purposes but also have a very personal impact.
 From the moment we wake up in the morning to the moment our heads hit the pillow at night, we perform hundreds of different movements and engage in a wide array of physical activities.
+Human movement affects our personal health, wellness, and physical achievements in distinct ways, providing a unique opportunity to explore and interact with the world around us.

-Issues related to health and human movement have become primary concerns of all societies today.
-From health promotion to human performance, the highly interdisciplinary field of kinesiology provides a natural springboard for students interested in discovering and unravelling the complexities of human movement.
+In fact, issues related to health and human movement have become primary concerns of all societies today.
+From health promotion to human performance, the highly interdisciplinary field of kinesiology provides a natural springboard for students interested in discovering and unraveling the complexities of human movement.

 The popularity of kinesiology reflects its wide scope and significance as an emerging field of study.
-But to understand where the field is going, we have to know where it came from.
+But to understand where we are going, we have to understand where we came from.
 This chapter will help you understand how the discipline of kinesiology has evolved and will discuss why it has taken its current form and focus.